Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ## Packaging the Synapse Pipeline

-You may repeat the steps outlined in this section multiple times to package the pipeline irrespective of whether you have already run the `package.sh` script or `setup.sh` script before.
+You may repeat the steps outlined in this section multiple times to package the pipeline irrespective of whether you have already run the `package.sh` script or `setup.sh` script.

 To package the Synapse pipeline, run the `package.sh` script by following the syntax below: